Gharyl/Tofu/README.md

 # Road Ahead

 Things I want to improve or add:
-* Migrate from UITableView to UICollectionView for better animation controll
+* Migrate from UITableView to UICollectionView for better animation control
 * Implement a better cache to enhance performance
 * Allow sending more data types other than text
   - Photo